Table of Contents

 Flour Milling Standards

 Whole wheat and bread flour weigh the same amount per unit of volume.
 Whole wheat flour, pastry flour and American all-purpose flour have proteins to make gluten but not quite enough.
 Bread flour milled to US and European standards (and Canadian All-Purpose) at 12.5% has more of the proteins that bond to form gluten.
 Gliadin and glutenin are insoluble proteins in grain and in flour.
-The proteins are found in wheat flour, and also can be extracted by milling, processed as vital wheat gluten (“VWG”) powder, and mixed into bread dough:
+These proteins are in wheat flour, and an smaller amounts in flour made with other cereals.
+The protein can be extracted by milling wheat flour and processed as vital wheat gluten (“VWG”) powder, and mixed into bread dough:

 Consisting of mainly gliadin and glutenin, wheat gluten is unique among cereal proteins based on its ability to form a cohesive and viscoelastic mass.
 This rheological property makes it a dynamic material that is able to grow and keep the gasses within the dough during extended fermentation periods.
 The viscoelastic nature also provides the oven spring (increase in height due to the expansion of gasses) that we see in the oven.